sbrown345/pyppet/README.txt

 =============================================================
 Known Issues:
 	.
-Xembed only works on Linux.
+Xembed only works on Linux, and better with Gnome3 (Ubuntu Unity has problems?)

 	. the wnck-helper.py is a hack that may leave a dead Blender window open